 DUE TO THE NATURE OF ITS CONTENT - NEW LITTERS OF PUPPIES -

 THIS PAGE IS UNDER CONSTANT RECONSTRUCTION!!

 IF YOU DON'T SEE PHOTOS WHERE THEY SHOULD BE - JUST WAIT - THEY'RE COMING!

 If a litter page has not been activated yet, you may still put a deposit on a pup to reserve it for yourself, or to enable first-choice from an as-yet unborn litter.
 Deposits are easy to do.
-Most of our females CURRENTLY sell for $600, males for $500, plus $50 for AKC registration, if you want it.
-(Some fancies are higher-priced.)
-A deposit consists of half, plus the PayPal convenience fee.
-For a typical female it would be $312, for a male it would be $260.
-Go to PayPal, even if you do not have a PayPal account, select Send Money, and send the appropriate amount to email@example.com, along with a note to say what the pre-payment is for - either a certain pup from a certain litter, or first-choice from a particular litter, or a particular color, coat, pattern or gender (e.g. "a future blue & tan reverse-dapple smooth male").
+A deposit consists of $350, plus the PayPal convenience fee of $14, totaling $364.
+Go to PayPal.com, even if you do not have a PayPal account, select Send Money, and send the appropriate amount to email@example.com, along with a note to say what the pre-payment is for - either a certain pup from a certain litter, or first-choice from a particular litter, or a particular color, coat, pattern or gender (e.g. "a future blue & tan reverse-dapple smooth male").
 The process is easy and should take less than five minutes to complete.
 PayPal will email to inform us of your payment, but please also call Janet (if during the day) to let her know, in case we aren't at our computers when you do this.
 We check email first thing in the morning and at various times during the day and evening, but we like to know so we don't accidentally sell the same puppy twice!